Clean the dog bed?

 (This post includes some affiliate links for your convenience.
 Click here to see my full disclosure policy.)

-We also have 3 cats, so we already had a cat brush, but even if you don’t have cats, I highly recommend getting a cat brush to remove hair from furniture and bedding.
+We also have 3 cats, so we already had a cat brush.
+Even if you don’t have cats, I highly recommend getting one to remove hair from furniture and bedding.
 I used the cat brush to clean off as much hair as I could.

 That took a LONG time, but it is a necessary step.
-Otherwise, (I have found from prior experience) the wet hair sticks like glue to the insides of the washer and clogs the dryer lint basket.
+Otherwise, I have found from prior experience that the wet hair sticks like glue to the insides of the washer.
+It clogs the dryer lint basket.
 (Here are some helpful tips on living with your cat, too.)

 Use your regular stain remover.

-I then sprayed the bed on both sides with Shout stain remover and let it set about 5 minutes to really soak in.
+I then sprayed the bed on both sides with Shout stain remover.
+Then let it set about 5 minutes to really soak in.

 Throw the dog bed in the washer.

 I folded up the bed and ran it through a regular wash cycle with our regular HE detergent.
-There was still some wet fur stuck on the washer lid, but because I had removed most of the hair, there wasn’t very much and it was easy to just wipe out the washer with a couple of paper towels.
+There was still some wet fur stuck on the washer lid.
+However, I had removed most of the hair, so there wasn’t very much.
+It was easy to just wipe out the washer with a couple of paper towels.

-You love your pets, but not the dust bunnies, fur-covered furniture, nose prints on the doors, and litter scattered everywhere that goes along with living with animals.
+You love your pets.
+However, you probably don’t love the dust bunnies and fur-covered furniture.
+Nose prints on the doors and litter scattered everywhere are also annoying.
+These messes go along with living with animals, right?

 Have you just about given up the idea of keeping your house clean with your pets around?
 Here’s the solution you’ve been waiting for!
 (And it’s FREE) 👇